Bangkok | ‘Behind the Scenes’

 A 4-day tour of the City's famous sites and hidden secrets

 Our 4-day, 3-night mini-tour, or extension – Bangkok Behind the Scenes – offers an unusual look at both the famous sites and the lesser-known parts of Thailand’s celebrated capital city.
-We’ll stay in an award-winning heritage hotel in the City’s vibrant Banglamphu District and take you on – what we reckon is a one of kind – Bangkok city tour using only various forms of public transport!
-We’ll visit The Grand Palace, Temple of the Emerald Buddha, Wat Phu and The Golden Mount as well as exploring the alleys, street-life, street-food (and street-art) of Chinatown by tuk-tuk, river taxi, Skytrain and canal boat.
-(For first time or repeat visitors to Bangkok we’ll keep the precise itinerary entirely flexible.)
+We’ll stay in an award-winning heritage hotel in the City’s vibrant Banglamphu District and take you on – what we reckon is a one-of-a-kind – Bangkok city tour using only various forms of public transport!
+We’ll visit The Grand Palace, Temple of the Emerald Buddha and Wat Po as well as exploring the alleys, street life, street food (and street art) of Chinatown by tuk-tuk, river taxi, Skytrain and canal boat.
+(For first-time or repeat visitors to Bangkok we’ll keep the precise itinerary entirely flexible.)

 From here we head into Samut Songkram’s Amphawa District – where Bangkok meets the Gulf of Thailand – an area of traditional wooden stilt houses, ancient temples and leafy canals.
 Visits on the way include the iconic Mae Klong ‘Railway Market‘ as well as an ancient monastery and some of the traditional local industries such as palm sugar and sea salt production.